daurnimator/lua-http/doc/index.md

 ### `h1_stream:read_headers(timeout)` <!-- --> {#http.h1_stream:read_headers}

-Returns a table containing the request line and all HTTP headers as key value pairs.
+Reads and returns a table containing the request line and all HTTP headers as key value pairs.

+This function should rarely be used, you're probably looking for [`:get_headers()`](#stream:get_headers).

 ## http.h2_connection